eyesicedover/order-pizza/README.md

 ## _Description_

 Webpage designed to take user input for a pizza.
-This page has a header for the name of the company, a form for various parts of the pizza, such as toppings and size of pizza, and a submit button which will then reveal the pizza price.
+This page has a header for the name of the company, a form for various parts of the pizza, such as toppings and size of pizza, and a submit button for the pizza, which will then reveal the user's cart.
+As the user adds more pizzas the cart reflects their order and their cart total increases with the pizza prices.
+At the bottom of the cart there is a button to submit your cart order.

 You can also view this project on gh-pages: https://eyesicedover.github.io/order-pizza/